Subpecies Compendium

 SinkerRemove

-Specialisations from the base species in Athletics, Knowhow, Trickery, Cheer and Perform; remove any remaining specialisations from the final species one at a time until you have at most 3Immune/Resist (Fire, Shock)
+Specialisations from the base species in Athletics, Knowhow, Trickery, Cheer and Perform; remove any remaining specialisations from the final species one at a time until you have at most 3Weaknesses, Immunities and Resistances from the base species

 Clone